Malayalam grammar: Āgama sandhi or "Rule of arrival" (ആഗമ സന്ധി)

 When two vowels undergo Sandhi, a consonant ("y" or "v") is added to avoid the pronunciation difficulty.

 Ādēśa Sandhi or "Rule of substitution"

 In this Sandhi, one letter is substituted by another during concatenation.

 This sandhi also includes Sanskrit Sandhi forms like vi + samam = viṣamam.

 Sandhi common with Sanskrit

-These Sandhi rules are basically inherited from Sanskrit, and are used in conjunction with Sanskrit vocabulary which forms approximately 80% of Modern Standard Malayalam (the entire Sanskrit vocabulary is also usable with appropriate changes).
+These Sandhi rules are basically inherited from Sanskrit, and are used in conjunction with Sanskrit vocabulary which forms approximately 60% of Modern Standard Malayalam (the entire Sanskrit vocabulary is also usable with appropriate changes).
 The rules like savarṇadīrgha sandhi, yaṇ sandhi, guṇa sandhi, vr̥ddhi sandhi and visarga sandhis are used without changes.

 Samāsam (സമാസം)

 All the Sanskrit samāsa rules are adapted to Malayalam compounds.
 In Malayalam, the tatpuruṣa compounds are classified according to the vibhakti they are based on, during compounding.
 The "alaṅkāraṁ" is also used to classify tatpuruṣa compounds.
-There are 4 types of samasam: 1) āvyayi bhavaṉ 2) tatpuruṣa 3) dvandaṉ 4) bahuvr̥hi.
+There are 4 types of samasam: 1) āvyayi bhavaṉ, 2) tatpuruṣa, 3) dvandaṉ, and 4) bahuvr̥hi.